boazsegev/plezi-website/docs/guides/json-autodispatch.html.md

 Plexi.route '/', MyEcho
 ```

-Notice how a default value of `nil` allowed us to use the method also for AJAJ requests (where the `:id` parameter replaces the `:event` parameter in JSON).
+Notice how a default value of `nil` allowed us to use the method also for HTTP-AJAJ requests (where the `'id'` parameter replaces the `:event` parameter in JSON).

 The reason for the default value is that AJAJ requests will call the method without providing ANY arguments (just like all Http requests, there are no arguments, only the `params` Hash).
 On the other hand, the auto-dispatcher will call the method while passing the event Hash data as a single argument.